Education Program for Gifted Youth

 The Education Program for Gifted Youth (EPGY) at Stanford University was a loose collection of gifted education programs formerly located within Stanford Pre-Collegiate Studies program.
 EPGY included distance and residential summer courses for students of all ages.
 Many of the courses were distance learning, meaning that courses were taught remotely via the Internet, rather than in the traditional classroom setting.
 Courses targeted students from elementary school up to advanced college graduate.
 Subjects offered included: Mathematics, English, Humanities, Physics, and Computer Science.
 Stanford Pre-Collegiate Studies is similar to the Center for Talented Youth at the Johns Hopkins University in terms of certain objectives.
-The EPGY courses themselves were offered by a number of institutions including Stanford and Johns Hopkins.
+The EPGY courses themselves were offered by a number of institutions, including Stanford and Johns Hopkins.

-In 2015, the EPGY was separated from Stanford University as its own entity known as GiftedandTalented.com.
+In 2015, EPGY was separated from Stanford University as its own entity known as GiftedandTalented.com.

 As of July 1, 2018, the service was discontinued.

 Background

 In the early 1960s, Stanford professors Patrick Suppes and Richard C. Atkinson began researching whether computers could be effectively used in schools to teach math and reading to children.
 At the time, their area of research was known as "computer-assisted instruction" (CAI).
-Atkinson eventually left to pursue a career as an administrator (he would retire as President of the University of California), but Suppes stayed.
+Atkinson eventually left to pursue a career as an administrator (he would retire as president of the University of California), but Suppes stayed.
 Later Suppes extended his research to college-level material, and computer-based courses in Logic and Set Theory were offered to Stanford undergraduates from 1972 to 1992.